chrome-php/chrome/README.md

 Requirements
 ------------

-Requires php 7 and chrome/chromium exacutable.
-As of version 60 of chrome/chromium the library proved to work correctly.
+Requires php 7 and a chrome/chromium exacutable.

+As of version 65 of chrome/chromium the library proved to work correctly.
+There are known bug prior to version 63 that the library doesn't plan to had support for.

-The library was only tested on linux.
+Note that the library is only tested on linux.

 Install
 -------